dolphin323/ghera_cleaned/Web/README.md

 4. **WebView-NoUserPermission-InformationExposure** Apps that disclose sensitive information without explicitly requesting the user for permission are vulnerable to unintended information exposure.

+5. **WebViewAllowContentAccess-UnauthorizedFileAccess-Lean** Apps that allow Javascript code to execute in a WebView without verifying where the JavaScript is coming from, can expose the app's resources.

 5. **WebViewAllowFileAccess-UnauthorizedFileAccess-Lean** Apps that allow Javascript code to execute in a WebView without verifying where the JavaScript is coming from, can expose the app's resources

 6. **WebViewIgnoreSSLWarning-MITM-Lean** Apps that ignore SSL errors when loading content in a WebView are vulnerable to MitM attacks